JachymT/a-level-cs-blog/Computer Systems/1.4/1.4.2/Notes.md

 Prodecural implementation would just be using a 2D array passed to and from functions.

 ## Hash tables
 Hash tables are used in dictionaries and let data be found from a list in O(1) time.
-Hashing is used in database indexing, and storing passwords.
+Used whenever data needs to be frequently accessed, e.g in database indexing, storing passwords and caches.

 <img width="626" alt="hash table" src="https://user-images.githubusercontent.com/72783315/222905253-276df27e-f6a3-4f2d-a2c6-20fc0d532d21.png">